Solutions for those exercises.

 1. … a IsEmpty property that is true if the CList calling object is empty.

-2. … the AddF method that add a cell at the beginning of the CList (to the left).
+2. … a AddF method that takes an argument of type T and adds it at the beginning (“to the left”) of the CList calling object.

 2. Briefly explain the purpose of the IsReadonly property from the ICollection<T> interface, and list at least two methods in a List implementation realizing ICollection<T> that should use it.